Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 \subsection{Sign Problem}

-There have been many efforts to find ways to overcome the sign problem in lattice QCD, but it remains a challenging and active area of research (see recent reviews in Ref.~\cite{Berger:2019odf,Alexandru:2020wrj,Nagata:2021ugx}).
-The most head-on method can be summarized as “statistical approach”, which aims to improve the statistic directly. \textit{Reweighting} the observable with phase factors~\cite{Ferrenberg:1988yz} and representing the actions with \textit{density-of-states}~\cite{Wang:2000fzi} are two practical attempts.
-The alternative head-on methods contain, e.g., Taylor expansions to $\mu/T$ around zero chemical potential~\cite{Allton:2002zi,Borsanyi:2015axp}, analytic continuation from imaginary chemical potential~\cite{deForcrand:2002hgr,deForcrand:2009zkb}.
-The other branch of approaches is the “new variables” method.
-It attempts to tackle the problem by redefining a new set of variables to reformulate the complex action. \textit{Dualization} is one successful example, in which the dual variables can afford a representation of the partition function in terms of positive quantities~\cite{Rossi:1984cv,Berger:2019odf}.
-To handle with the action on the complex plane properly, people have developed complex Langevin methods and integration contour deformations.
-The former originates from stochastic quantization~\cite{Parisi:1980ys}, processing the complex action with two coupled Langevin dynamics~\cite{Aarts:2013uxa,Attanasio:2020spv}.
-The latter should rely on the \textit{thimble method}, and the latest advances in using machine learning techniques focus on this approach~\cite{Alexandru:2020wrj}.
-Both the complex Langevin and Lefschetz thimbles methods rely on a complexification of the field degrees of freedom to move the integration over paths into the complex plane.
+Many efforts have been made to find ways to surmount the sign problem in lattice QCD, yet it persists as a challenging and active area of research (see recent reviews in Ref.~\cite{Berger:2019odf,Alexandru:2020wrj,Nagata:2021ugx}).
+The most direct method can be summarized as the ``statistical approach", which attempts to enhance the statistics directly in tackling the problem. \textit{Reweighting} the observable with phase factors~\cite{Ferrenberg:1988yz} and representing the actions with \textit{density-of-states}~\cite{Wang:2000fzi} are two practical attempts.
+Moreover, direct methods such as Taylor expansions to $\mu/T$ around zero chemical potential~\cite{Allton:2002zi,Borsanyi:2015axp}, and analytic continuation from imaginary chemical potential~\cite{deForcrand:2002hgr,deForcrand:2009zkb}, are other viable strategies.

+The alternative approach to solving the problem is through the ``new variable" method.
+This entails redefining a new set of variables to reformulate the complex action.
+One successful example is \textit{Dualization}, which uses dual variables to represent the partition function in terms of positive quantities~\cite{Rossi:1984cv,Berger:2019odf}, thereby bypassing the complexities associated with the sign problem.
+To properly handle the action on the complex plane, researchers have developed complex Langevin methods and integration contour deformations.
+The former approach originates from stochastic quantization~\cite{Parisi:1980ys} and involves processing the complex action with two coupled Langevin dynamics~\cite{Aarts:2013uxa,Attanasio:2020spv}.
+The latter approach should rely on the thimble method, with the latest advancements in machine learning techniques focusing on this approach~\cite{Alexandru:2020wrj}.
+Both the complex Langevin and Lefschetz thimbles methods utilize complexification of the field degrees of freedom to shift the path integration into the complex plane.